JAD ABUMRAD: All right.

-DARRYL: We lived on that little slanted street like hill like, and then if you walked down the block and turned right, it’s a steep hill.
+DARRYL LESTER: We lived on that little slanted street, like, hill, like.
+And then if you walked down the block and turned right, it’s a steep hill.
 A real steep hill.
 You go up that hill, and the school was on top of the hill there.
 That was the first school I went to when we first got there.
 And I stayed in trouble.
 And it was terrible.
 The kids was just way too fast.
 Coming from the country, coming from Georgia.

 LEE: He said he got teased, and he said he would just have these outbursts.